 - techno-economic assessments: managing energy consumption to maximise use of low carbon sources as well as reduce cost

 - new business models for EV networks, energy utilities and multi-vector energy networks – and the policies that will enable these to thrive

 - user engagement in local grids and in relation to transport; looking at travel behaviour, car ownership and vehicle choice and the implications of these on the energy system.

 Work with us on smart energy systems

-For enquiries about working with us on smart energy systems, email email@example.com.
+For enquiries about our research and working with us please email the Energy Leeds team via firstname.lastname@example.org.